dbones/dbones.github.io/_posts/2018-12-18-tdd-an-ioc-container-part-1.md

 The goal is write an IoC container in .NET Core, and only to write code that is required, each test should represent a requirement and that should force us to write code to pass (max out our code coverage).

-This will not be a perfect implementation (look at autofac or windsor for that), but it will show that you can write tests first (with a bit of design, as we hava an idea of what we want).
+This will not be a perfect implementation (look at autofac or windsor for that), but it will show that you can write tests first (with a bit of design, as we have an idea of what we want).

-A number of tests will be written up front, (we can retro on this later) with the precieved value that we should write code knowing a few of the use cases not just 1 at a time (hopefully this will speed this up).
+A number of tests will be written up front, (we can retro on this later) with the perceived value that we should write code knowing a few of the use cases not just 1 at a time (hopefully this will speed this up).

-No unit (class level tests), hmm this is a contraversal one for some people.
+No unit (class level tests), hmm this is a controversial one for some people.
 The concept is that we only change the test when the requirement changes, this means when we refactor our code we can be sure that our test is ensuring that nothing is broken.

 that seems enough to start with, lets actually start

 # Defining our interface

-Defining a large complex API is very hard to seperate into clear and concise tests.
-I **will cheat a little** and get and idea of the overal interface.
+Defining a large complex API is very hard to separate into clear and concise tests.
+I **will cheat a little** and get and idea of the overall interface.

-As i am a large fan of both Castle Windsor and AutoFac, I will draw inspiration from both of them (and reconmdned you use them)
+As i am a large fan of both Castle Windsor and AutoFac, I will draw inspiration from both of them (and recommend you use them)

-Before we fall into any implemetation or design, lets look over (some of) the features we want (or at least consider):
+Before we fall into any implementation or design, lets look over (some of) the features we want (or at least consider):

 - Registration of contracts
 - Scopes (Transient, Singleton, and others)